wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 ### Netlify Function

 Netlify Functions are basically AWS Lambda functions, without the AWS.
 The AWS developer experience leaves A LOT to be desired, and Netlify have turned user experience into a business model.
-Netlify Function are no exception, allowing folks to write JavaScript or Go to a configured directory, and publish it in a few steps.
+Netlify Functions are no exception, allowing folks to write JavaScript or Go to a configured directory, and publish it in a few steps.
 The endpoint is derived by the file or folder name, and it can use the dependencies from the parent application, or be responsible for its own.

 A super simple function might look like this: